Ashika-Sita/predict-tfbinding/README.md

 # predict-tfbinding
-Python implementations of commonly used algorithms to predict TF binding in a DNA sequence
+Python modules to identify novel genes regulated by a TF in a cell type